If I end up owning a weapon, what does Swiss law say?

 I have just inherited a gun that I want to keep.
 What should I do?
 Or if I don’t want to keep it, what can I do?
 These questions become all the more pertinent following the latest amendment to the Weapons Act, which became effective on 15 August 2019.
 This is an important issue, especially in Switzerland – a country with more than 3 million firearms in circulation.
 In this document, we discuss the background information and latest developments.

 This amendment aims to bring Swiss legislation into line with European rules.
-Consequently, semi-automatic firearms will change category, and acquiring them will require special authorisation.
+Consequently, semi-automatic firearms will change category, and acquiring them will require special authorization.
 This will concern:

-- Semi-automatic long guns with a large-capacity magazine (more than 10 cartridges)
+- Long semi-automatic guns with a large-capacity magazine (more than 10 cartridges)

 - Semi-automatic handguns with a large-capacity magazine (more than 20 cartridges)

-- Semi-automatic long guns with folding or telescopic butts, whose total length can be shortened to less than 60cm without effecting performance.
+- Long semi-automatic guns with folding or telescopic butts, whose total length can be shortened to less than 60 cm without affecting performance.

 Owners of these types of guns will not have to take any action if these weapons have already been registered with authorities in the canton of residence.
 The list of the various cantonal firearms offices is available on the Fedpol (Federal Police Office) website.